The African-American talent pool remains a troubling problem for baseball | FOX Sports

 The numbers, then, are essentially flat, as they have been for at least 10 years.

-The United States in 2015 was 13.3 percent African-American, according to the U.S. Census Bureau’s Population Estimates Program.
-Baseball peaked at 19 percent African-American in 1986, according to Mark Armour from the Society of American Baseball Research, whose work was cited by the New York Times.
+The United States in 2015 was 13.3% African-American, according to the U.S. Census Bureau’s Population Estimates Program.
+Baseball peaked at 19% African-American in 1986, according to Mark Armour from the Society of American Baseball Research, whose work was cited by The New York Times.

 Some ask, why does any of this matter?
-Why is the racial makeup of the sport significant at a time when Opening Day major-league rosters and disabled, restricted and suspended lists featured a record number of players born outside the U.S. – 259 of 868, or 29.8 percent?
+Why is the racial makeup of the sport significant at a time when Opening Day major-league rosters and disabled, restricted and suspended lists featured a record number of players born outside the U.S.—259 of 868, or 29.8%?

 The answer is simple: Every professional sport wants to attract the best athletes, and in turn the widest possible audience.
 And baseball, as the first major professional sport to integrate, traditionally has embraced a higher level of social responsibility.